tarwn/lessthandot-hugo/blogs/content/posts/2012-02-15-report-builder-3-0-the.md

 type: post
 date: 2012-02-15T15:13:00+00:00
 ID: 1531
-excerpt: 'I’ve been building reports with SQL Server Reporting Services for a few years.
+excerpt: "I've been building reports with SQL Server Reporting Services for a few years.
 Until recently, I exclusively used Report Designer, which let me build reports in Business Intelligence Development Studio, a Visual Studio environment.
-I decided to step outside my comfort zone and learn a new tool - Report Builder 3.0.'
+I decided to step outside my comfort zone and learn a new tool - Report Builder 3.0."
 url: /index.php/datamgmt/dbprogramming/report-builder-3-0-the/
 views:
   - 17941